woman giving a presentation pointing to various graphs on a whiteboard

 To help companies embed their anti-corruption programmes throughout the organisation and associated parties, GoodCorporation writes, designs and develops online anti-corruption training programmes tailored to the specific needs of the business.

 We can design programmes from concept to completion or update existing training modules to incorporate policy changes.
-Our e-learning programmes are a fast, cost-efficient way for ethics and compliance teams to improve engagement and information retention among staff.

 Key features of our anti-corruption e-learning courses: